timescale/docs.timescale.com-content/architecture.md

 Indexes on time and the partitioning key are automatically created on hypertables, although additional indexes can also be created (and TimescaleDB supports the full range of PostgreSQL index types).

-Virtually all of your interactions with TimescaleDB are with hypertables, not its underlying chunks:  creating tables and indexes, altering tables, inserting data, selecting data, etc. can (and should) all be executed on the hypertable.  [[Jump to basic SQL operations](/getting-started/basic-operations)]
+One of the core ideas of our time-series database are optimized data tables, called **[hypertables][]**.
+Virtually all of your interactions with TimescaleDB are with hypertables, creating tables and indexes, altering tables, inserting data, selecting data, etc. can (and should) all be executed on the hypertable.  [[Jump to basic SQL operations](/getting-started/basic-operations)]

 ### Chunks